 If you have seen some thin growth of fungal layer on the walls or siding then you have seen mildew.
 These are mostly witnessed in areas where the atmosphere has a high content of moisture.

-Molds can be hazardous not only to the walls but also to the people who live in the house in question.
-These dangerous molds can be caused by either high humidity or by waterlogging.
+Moulds can be hazardous not only to the walls but also to the people who live in the house in question.
+These dangerous moulds can be caused by either high humidity or by waterlogging.

-You should, therefore, avoid any water contact with the siding.
+You should, therefore, avoid any water contact with the masonite siding.

 How to repair Masonite siding